 Provide non-mow strip under guardrail in accordance with the guidance found in the Exhibit 5, Special Provisions Section 805.
+Non-mow strips shall be constructed of asphalt.

 Use additional length guardrail posts with compressed guardrail shoulder break only where right of way or environmental impacts dictate that standard guardrail shoulder break cannot be built.
+Slopes shall be designed to meet Exhibit 4f criteria regardless of the standard drawing allowable slopes.

-2.17 Bicycle and Pedestrian
+2.14 Bicycle and Pedestrian